medcomdk/ehmi/docs/assets/documents/security/index.md

 The general and specific security about this is described in: <a href="./media/Sikkerhedsarkitektur EHMI services v098.pdf" target="_blank">Sikkerhedsarkitektur EHMI services v 0.5/Security architechture regarding EHMI central services v 0.98 (opens in new window)</a>

+Be aware that the document is written in Danish and that most part of the document is describing, how the general security model is working as the document later will be a more general model throughout national healthcare services based on rest.
+However there is an appendix, "Appendiks: Anvendelse af sikkerhedsmodellen i EHMI services", where the focus is on the EHMI services described here.
+There is also translations in English of the appendix sub-chapters, these are placed in a security tab in the specific IG's.
+Links will be provided in the sub-sides here as well.

 <br/>

 ## General security definitions for components in the message chain